 If it was our money, though, we’d be all predictable and have the Giulia Quadrifoglio instead.
 But with no estate option for Alfa’s super saloon, the Stelvio has a big leg up over its sibling in terms of practicality.
 To see if this is enough to change our Stelvio vs Giulia Q stance, we’ll be switching to an example of the latter at around the three-month mark, and running it for a similar stretch.

 ‘Our’ Stelvio Q is finished in Misano Blue, a £770 option.
-There are some other options that further inflate the £70,239 base price, which we’ll break down in a later piece.
+There are some other options that further inflate the £70,239 base price to £79,045 - we’ll break these down in a later piece.

 It’s about 300kg heavier than the Giulia, but superior traction off the line means it’s a tenth quicker to 62mph, covering the benchmark sprint in 3.8 seconds.
 A taller, less slippery shape means the top speed suffers, dropping from 190mph to 177mph.
 That’s still a lot more impressive than many of the Stelvio Q’s rivals, though, which have a tendency to be electronically-limited to 155mph.